INVESTING IN THE HEALTH AND WELL-BEING OF THE COMMUNITIES WE SERVE

 For every community and individual we serve to reach their fullest potential.

 Trillium manages five types of plans:

-- a Medicaid behavioral health plan (for mental health, intellectual/developmental disabilities or I/DD, and substance use disorders)
+- a Medicaid behavioral health plan (for serious mental health, intellectual/developmental disabilities or I/DD, and substance use disorders);

-- and a local plan funded with local dollars (counties, etc.) for prevention, wellness and recovery classes
+- and a local plan funded with local dollars (counties, etc.) for prevention, training on mental health, and wellness.